TRUTV March Madness

 Each March, sports fans turn to truTV to catch their March Madness games.
 And every year a subset of these people take to social to snark about the games being aired on truTV.
-In 2015, we launched an award-winning campaign to strike back and win over this audience.
-This activation had such a profound impact on sentiment and awareness, we knew we needed to take it to the next level in 2016.
+The previous year we launched an award-winning campaign to strike back and win over this audience.
+This activation had such a profound impact on sentiment and awareness, we knew we needed to take it to the next level.

 We worked closely with Twitter to review the activation details and ensure our media approach was optimized for reach and awareness.